Happa1/Unit4-Project/README.md

         db_connection.close()
         return redirect(url_for('main'))
 ```
-When the user click a like button, the system checks the login state of a user.
+When the user click a like button, the system checks the login status of a user.
 If the user hasn't logged in yet, the system redirect to login page.
 If the user has already logged in, then system obtains the `user_id`.
 The system search the table 'like' to check whether the user has already liked the post or not.